617-coop/617-coop.github.io/README.md

 2.3  Separation of Roles

 The CEO, elected representatives from the general circle, and the person with expertise in financial matters must be separate persons.
-These persons and other members of the top circle who are not working partners of the LLC may fulfill one or more than one of the other above roles at the same time unless this could result in a statutory, operational, or legal incompatibility.
+These persons and other members of the top circle who are not working partners of the organiztaion may fulfill one or more than one of the other above roles at the same time unless this could result in a statutory, operational, or legal incompatibility.

 2.4  Designation of Roles